Title 32: Taxation and Finance

 (3) Designate, or redesignate, the fund into which revenue from a fee is to be deposited.

-(e) For the purpose of the review and reports, a "fee" shall mean any source of State revenue classified by the Department of Finance and Management Accounting System as "fees," "business licenses," "nonbusiness licenses" and "fines and penalties."
+(e) As used in the review and reports, a "fee" shall mean any source of State revenue classified by the Department of Finance and Management Accounting System as "fees," "business licenses," "nonbusiness licenses" and "fines and penalties."
 In addition, the Department of Finance and Management shall identify any of the other State revenue sources which function in fact as a "fee," and reclassify them as fees.